JamesTsay-12/blog-site/_posts/2025-08-05-Cancer-Testing.md

 In general, he seemed irritated by my line of questioning and said, “If there were a better way to treat her, I would have already recommended it to you.”
 He also remarked that those clinical trials were “all junk” — revealing he must have a great deal of frustration with our therapeutic pipeline as well.

-I had a past skepticism that doctors were often out of date from the most recent research, and I believe it’s fair to advocate for alternative treatments if you come from a place of real knowledge —mine was from reading peer-reviewed scientific articles and not from listening to some TikTok influencer.
+I had a past skepticism that doctors were often out of date from the most recent research, and I believe it’s right to advocate for alternative treatments if you come from a place of real knowledge —mine was from reading peer-reviewed scientific articles and not from listening to some TikTok influencer.
 To be fair, this oncologist was clearly well-trained and impressively knowledgeable.
 I suspect we actually shared a deep, unspoken frustration — the helplessness of having no better options for someone we both wanted to help.
 That takes a toll on everyone involved.

 Later in the appointment, my mom mentioned that another doctor had suggested radiation to relieve pain from her largest tumor.
 This was pretty much the only thing the doctor expressed any optimism over: to increase the quality of my mom’s life for the remaining time she had left.
 Thankfully, she did receive this treatment — and it reduced her pain significantly.